Nedre Bardu Chapel

-Nedre Bardu Chapel (Nedre Bardu kapell) is a chapel of the Church of Norway in Bardu Municipality in Troms og Finnmark county, Norway.
+Nedre Bardu Chapel (Nedre Bardu kapell) is a chapel of the Church of Norway in Bardu Municipality in Troms county, Norway.
 It is located along the Barduelva river in northern Bardu, about 18 km north of Setermoen and about 10 km south of Bardufoss.
-It is an annex chapel for the Bardu parish which is part of the Senja prosti (deanery) in the Diocese of Nord-Hålogaland.
+It is an annex chapel for the Bardu parish, part of the Senja prosti (deanery) in the Diocese of Nord-Hålogaland.
 The brown, wooden chapel was built in a long church style in 1981 using plans drawn up by the architect Eva Østgård.
 The chapel seats about 120 people.